ChrisMurph12/active-improvement/README.md

 ## Acknowledgments
 My mentor Antonio for his support and advice.
+Former Student Ali OKeefe (provided by my mentor) for inspiration on site layout and css structure.

 The Code Institute slack community for their quick responses and very helpful feedback!